codenamephp/.github/CODE_OF_CONDUCT.md

 ## Further questions/Suggestions

-While I think I explained everything as good as I can (obviously, or I wouldn't have published it) feel free to contact me if you have any further questions or suggestions.
-Of couse since this is GitHub, the preferred way would be a pull request with the changes you want to see.
+While I think I explained everything as well as I can (obviously, or I wouldn't have published it) feel free to contact me if you have any further questions or suggestions.
+Of course since this is GitHub, the preferred way would be a pull request with the changes you want to see.